 Jake Fair’s transactional and commercial litigation practice includes banking, commercial lending, municipal finance, bankruptcy and secured transactions.
+As a dually-licensed attorney and CPA, Jake offers clients the benefits of both legal and financial insight.
 His more recent experience includes:

 - Defense of suits alleging violations of the Fair Debt Collection Practices Act (FDCPA).

 - Successfully set aside a significant default judgment entered against a financial institution.